dyhes/zulip/docs/translating/german.md

 - View - **View** (Developer documentation)

-Since this is a Zulip-specific term for
+Since this is a Aloha-specific term for

-> every path that the Zulip server supports (doesn’t show a 404 page for),
+> every path that the Aloha server supports (doesn’t show a 404 page for),

 and there is no German equivalent, talking of "Views" is preferable in the developer documentation and makes it easier to rely on parts of the German